Slothkrew/slothkrew.com/_posts/2015-05-10-spdy-on-slothkrew.md

 href="https://developers.google.com/speed/articles/spdy-for-mobile">study</a>
 by Google (Yes, I know.
 There is a potential for bias given that the researchers work for Google.) that stated that there is a near 25% increase in speed for mobile users when SPDY is used.
-Some of the sloths have already enabled SPDY on their servers, so more or less naturally I

-So in the end it more or less boils down to: Because it's fun.
+Some of the sloths have already enabled SPDY on their servers, so more or less naturally I decided to give it a go - which means that in the end it more or less boils down to: Because it's fun.
 And easy to do.
 And now I can feel good for the rest of the day and can legitimately ignore all the stuff I should actually fix.
 Living the BOFH-life.

 <h3>How</h3>
 It's pretty damn simple to enable SPDY for nginx, the project's <a